jacksonrayhamilton/custom-promise/README.md

 A small and secure A+ promise library.

-It only implements A+; absolutely nothing more.
-Minified and gzipped it is less than 450 bytes.
+Besides A+, promises have a `catch` method, and there are `resolve` and `reject` functions.
+Minified and gzipped the library is less than 500 bytes.

 ```js
 var deferred = p.defer();